 2 tablespoons Lemon Garlic Extra Virgin Olive Oil, plus more for drizzling

-Make the mustard butter for the chicken: In a small bowl, combine the whole grain mustard and chopped tarragon leaves.
+Make the mustard butter for the chicken: In a small bowl, combine the Dijon mustard and chopped tarragon leaves.
 Mince 2 garlic cloves and stir into the bowl.
 Add the butter and Dijon mustard to remaining mixture in bowl and stir to combine.

 Prepare the chicken: Season chicken with 2 teaspoons salt, 1 teaspoon pepper and 1 teaspoon Fixin Chicken.
 Rub mustard butter all over the chicken.
 Place the breadcrumbs in a wide shallow bowl.
 Coat the chicken evenly with breadcrumbs.

 Heat oven to 425 degrees.
 Spread onions out on a rimmed baking sheet, drizzle with oil and sprinkle with salt and pepper and toss well.
 Clear spaces on the baking pan, then place the chicken pieces in the cleared spaces so the onions surround the chicken.
 Strew tarragon sprigs over onions and chicken and drizzle chicken with Lemon Garlic Extra Virgin Olive Oil.